-- The enrollee or network provider may file an expedited appeal either orally or written.
-No additional enrollee follow-up is required.
-The MCO shall inform the enrollee of the limited time available for the enrollee to present evidence and allegations of fact or law, in person and in writing, in the case of expedited resolution. - The MCO shall resolve each expedited appeal and provide notice, as expeditiously as the enrollee's health condition requires, not exceeding three business days after the MCO receives the appeal.
-An extension of up to 14 calendar days may be extended if the enrollee requests the extension or the MCO shows that there is need for additional information including how the delay is in the enrollee's interest. - In addition to written notice, the MCO shall also make reasonable efforts to provide oral notice. - The MCO shall ensure that punitive action is not taken against a provider who either requests an expedited resolution or supports an enrollee's appeal.
+- allegations of fact or law, in person and in writing, in the case of expedited resolution. - The MCO shall resolve each expedited appeal and provide notice, as expeditiously as the enrollee's health condition requires, not exceeding 3 business days after the MCO receives the appeal.
+An extension of up to 14 calendar days may be extended if the enrollee requests the extension or the MCO shows that there is a need for additional information including how the delay is in the enrollee's interest. - In addition to written notice, the MCO shall also make reasonable efforts to provide oral notice. - The MCO shall ensure that punitive action is not taken against a provider who either requests an expedited resolution or supports an enrollee's appeal.